 The Okabe farmers cooperative in Japan offers us this green tea in the Gyokuro style produced following the covered method of cultivation giving it its characteristic taste from shade.

 The soft green liquor is sweet, full, and imbued with intense hints of green vegetable (spinach) and berries.

 A mellow and textured tea for traditional style enthusiasts.

 - Cultivar: Yabukita

 - Producer: Coop d'Okabe

 Our tea advisors also recommend

-This Sencha from Shizuoka region comes from a rare cultivar called Koshun and is known for its intense floral bouquet.
+This Sencha from Shizuoka region in Japan comes in from a rare cultivar called Koshun and is known for its intense floral bouquet.